dataElisabeth/PShell_runTSQL/README.md

 -logToTable 1		(logs execution result into a table)

 E.g:
-.\scriptExecution.ps1 -logToTable 1				(script output to file, log execution result to table)
+.\scriptExecution.ps1 -logToTable 1	<br />
+(script output to file, log execution result to table)

 ### 4. Adding your own scripts to execute
 1. Add T-SQL script to the Scripts folder <br />